NicolasKheirallah/NextJs-M365-Blog/data/blog/Get-Better-Insight-of-How-Your-intranet-is-being-used-with-Clarity.md

 3. Press get "tracking code" and copy the tracking code that is generated for your project and paste it into a text file for now.
    ![Image](/static/images/assets/Clarity/7.png)

-4. Download Joan module for Clarity: https://github.com/joaoferreira/microsoftclarity/tree/main/sharepoint/solution The file should be called "Clarity.sppkg"
+4. Download joaoferreira module for Clarity: https://github.com/joaoferreira/microsoftclarity/tree/main/sharepoint/solution The file should be called "Clarity.sppkg"

 5. Go to your SharePoint Admin and go into the Appcatalog, You might need to create one if you have not.